-3.2.1 A summary of the qualifying features of the Caithness and Sutherland Peatlands SAC and Ramsar, and Strathy Point SAC, along with the threats and pressures to the integrity of the sites, and potential impact pathways associated with the Proposed Development is provided in Table 1.
-For the Caithness and Sutherland Peatlands Ramsar, only terrestrial ecology features are considered in this Appendix; qualifying ornithology features are considered in a separate shadow HRA for the Caithness and Sutherland Peatlands SPA and Ramsar (see Appendix 8.4).
+- 3.2.1 A summary of the qualifying features of the Caithness and Sutherland Peatlands SAC and Ramsar, and Strathy Point SAC, along with the threats and pressures to the integrity of the sites, and potential impact pathways associated with the Proposed Alignment is provided in Table 1. - 3.2.2 For the Caithness and Sutherland Peatlands Ramsar, only terrestrial ecology features are considered in this Appendix; qualifying ornithology features are considered in a separate Shadow Habitats Regulations Appraisal for European Sites of Ornithological Importance [Confidential] (see Volume 4: Appendix V1-8.3).